AY2526S1-CS2103T-T08-2/tp/docs/UserGuide.md

 OnlySales needs Java to run. **Java** is a free program that runs applications on your computer—think of it as the engine that powers OnlySales.
 You need any version of Java version 17 installed (version 17.x.x).

 **How to check if you have the right version of Java:**
-- On Windows: Press the Windows key, type "cmd" and press Enter.
+- On Windows: Press the Windows key, type either "cmd" or "Command Prompt" and press Enter.
 In the window that opens, type `java -version` and press Enter.
 - On Mac: Open the Terminal app (found in Applications > Utilities) and type `java -version`.
-- On Linux: Press Ctrl+Alt+T or search for "Terminal" in your applications menu and open it.
-Type `java -version`.
+- On Linux: Open your terminal and type `java -version`.

 **If you need to install Java**, follow these guides:
 - [**Windows Java Installation**](https://se-education.org/guides/tutorials/javaInstallationWindows.html)